MMRIZE/MMM-GoogleTTS/README.md

 ## Features

-This module gives "voice" to MagicMirror
+This module gives "voice" to MagicMirror²

 - speech by notification order
 - hooking other notification data to speak. (e.g: SHOW_ALERT)